Deontay Wilder vs Luis Ortiz

 No punches are really thrown, very few are landed, for 3 negative, eye gripping rounds, Ortiz, landing the occasional power shot, hitting Wilder with a couple of lefts to the ribcage.
 Wilder hits Ortiz with a clean, sharp jab in the second, but is otherwise, without punches landed in the first 3 rounds.

-The fight becomes more interesting in round 4, as Wilder begins to take a few more chances, he starts the round well, lands a good shot, but a controlled, and still bulldog like Ortiz is able to back him up, land some good shots of his own, at times, he has Wilder trapped in a corner, and struggling to block punches in bunches coming from the challenger, who seems to be winning the fight.
+The fight becomes more interesting in round 4, as Wilder begins to take a few more chances, he starts the round well, lands a good shot, but a controlled, and still bulldog like Ortiz is able to back him up, land some good shots of his own, at times, he has Wilder trapped in a corner, and struggling to block punches coming from the challenger, who seems to be winning the fight.

 The fight continues to be interesting in round 5, and at the end of the round, it becomes more entertaining, as Wilder lands 2 clean right hands to the head of Ortiz, putting him on the canvas.
 Ortiz is hurt, but not out on his feet, and has a full minute to recover, but Wilder makes his first real breakthrough in the fight with the knockdown.